Vladimir Screciu

-Vladimir Ionuț Screciu (/ro/; born 13 January 2000) is a Romanian professional footballer who plays as a defensive midfielder or a centre-backfor Liga I club Universitatea Craiova and the Romania national team.
+Vladimir Ionuț Screciu (/ro/; born 13 January 2000) is a Romanian professional footballer who plays as a defensive midfielder or a centre-back for Liga I club Universitatea Craiova and the Romania national team.

 Club career

-Early career / Universitatea Craiova
+Early career and Universitatea Craiova

 Born in Corabia, Olt County, Screciu began his career with local CSȘ Corabia in 2010.
 The following year he joined the youth setup of FC Universitatea Craiova, and in 2013 moved to CS Universitatea Craiova.
 On 2 October 2016, 16-year-old Screciu was handed his Liga I debut by head coach Gheorghe Mulțescu, entering in the 82nd minute of a 1–2 away loss to FC Steaua București.

 In April 2017, Portuguese newspaper O Jogo reported that Benfica showed interest in signing the player.
 He was an unused substitute in the 2018 Cupa României Final on 27 May, as the Alb-albaștrii won 2–0 over Hermannstadt.
 During his first spell at the club, Screciu amassed 44 appearances in all competitions.